-'''

-files

-files:cleanup

-files:scan

-files:transfer-ownership

-All files' and folders' ownerships are moved to another
+files files:cleanup cleanup filecache files:scan rescan filesystem files:scan-app-data rescan the AppData folder files:transfer-ownership All files' and folders' ownerships are moved to another user.

-user.
 Outgoing shares are moved as well.

-Incoming shares are not moved because the sharing user

-holds the ownership of the respective files and therefore

-owns the decision which actual users/groups to be shared.
+Incoming shares are not moved because the sharing user holds the ownership of the respective files and therefore owns the decision which actual users/groups to be shared ⇔with .

-'''